Nowhere

 But we know: money or sex, god or success, true love, the senses... like it or not, it's the sublime we're chasing.

-I told her about James Turrell.
+I told them about James Turrell.

 A few years ago, I'd never even heard of him.
 But the first time we met, he sent me tripping.